mathildor/TF-SegNet/README.md

 ## Dataset
 To verify the model I used the CamVid dataset.
 This can be downloaded from: https://github.com/alexgkendall/SegNet-Tutorial, and used in the model by setting the correct paths and dataset size in [AirNet/\__init__.py](https://github.com/Norkart/autoKart/blob/master/AirNet/__init__.py)

-The datasets used to train and test the model is constructed through an automatic mapping of vector data and aerial images of Norway.
-Both a dataset with IR images, and with RGB images was constructed.
-The data is not open sourced.
+The datasets of aerial images used to train and test the model is constructed through an automatic mapping of vector data and aerial images of Norway.
+Both a dataset with IR images, and with RGB images was constructed, both containing around 4500 images.
+The data is unfortunately not open source.

 ![Example dataset](docs/dataset-example.PNG)